SWE-Manager: Selecting and Synthesizing Golden Proposals Before Coding: DISCUSSION

 \subsubsection{Generalizability and Robustness}

-A key concern is whether \modelName{} can generalize to proposal-selection problems that it has not encountered during training.
-In the P2A framework, \modelName{} serves as a selector over proposals generated on the fly by proposal agents.
-Because these proposals are synthesized at inference time and are not part of the training corpus, P2A evaluates selection under genuinely unseen proposal sets, reducing the likelihood that performance is driven by memorizing specific training instances.

-However, our results also reveal a limitation in robustness under larger proposal pools.
-The training distribution is concentrated on instances with two to three proposals, whereas practical settings may involve richer candidate sets.
-When the number of proposals exceeds three, the input length increases sharply and \modelName{} is evaluated in a regime that is relatively under-represented during training.
-This distribution shift can degrade comparative judgment under longer and denser inputs, and it partially explains why \modelName{} trails GPT-5 when selecting among larger proposal sets.
+In the P2A framework, \modelName{} functions as both selector and synthesizer for proposals generated on demand by proposal agents.
+Since these candidate proposals are produced at inference time rather than drawn from the training corpus, P2A evaluates selection and synthesis on genuinely unseen proposal sets, making it less likely that performance is driven by memorizing specific training instances.
+At the same time, our results expose a robustness boundary for larger proposal pools.
+Most training instances contain only two or three proposals, whereas practical settings may present richer candidate sets.
+Once the pool grows beyond three proposals, the input context becomes substantially longer and \modelName{} must compare candidates in a regime that is sparsely represented during training.
+This distribution shift can weaken comparative judgment over longer, denser inputs, helping explain why \modelName{} falls behind GPT-5 on larger proposal sets.